-BEAR SANCTUARY Prishtina is located 20 kilometers from Prishtina near the village Mramor.
-The land allocated for BEAR SANCTUARY Prishtina by the Municipality of Prishtina has an area of 39.6 acres.
+BEAR SANCTUARY Prishtina is located approximately 12 miles from Prishtina near the village Mramor.
+The land allocated for BEAR SANCTUARY Prishtina (by the Municipality of Prishtina) encompasses 39.6 acres.

-Currently the built-up area is 24.7 acres and provides an appropriate, lifelong home for 19 brown bears that were kept at restaurant in Kosovo and Albania as tourist attractions.
-Three of the bears living here, were bought and kept illegally as pets by Kosovan families when they were only a few weeks old.
-They were discovered and confiscated by the Kosovan police and transferred to BEAR SANCTUARY Prishtina in spring 2014.
-Here the bear cubs got the chance to grew up under professional supervision and in a species- appropriate environment.
+Three of the bears living here were bought and kept illegally as pets by Kosovan families when they were only a few weeks old.
+These bears were discovered and confiscated by the Kosovan police and transferred to BEAR SANCTUARY Prishtina in the spring of 2014.
+Here, the bear cubs were given the chance to grow up under professional supervision in a species- appropriate environment.
 Thanks to the work of FOUR PAWS and BEAR SANCTUARY Prishtina, no bears have lived under private ownership since 2014.

 When Kosovo banned the private keeping of bears in November 2010, we responded immediately by offering the government our support to house the bears in a species- appropriate, animal-friendly way.